A Tragedy in Appalachia: Oxycontin and Opportunities

 West Virginia's hopelessness grabbed him, and he was weak.
 He didn't believe in John like I would have believed in him.

-It began with Oxycontin, as it did for everyone in Lincoln county back then.
+It began with something that led to Oxycontin, as it did for everyone in Lincoln county back then.
 Oxycontin eventually became impossible to acquire, so Opana and FENTANYL took their place.
 Methadone, Meth eventually turned to Heroin.

 Most addicts tell me they want to die.
 They know they cannot escape it, and they are just waiting for the last high to be the "last."
 To end it all.
 It is too hard.

 Folks like to talk about choice.
 What choice?
+When did the choice stop?
 Do you believe these people said one day, "I want to be an addict when I grow up?"
+Are you insane, if so?

 We've complained about poor choices while each year the number of addicts grow and grow.